expo/expo/docs/pages/workflow/configuration.md

 Most configuration from `app.json` is accessible at runtime from your JavaScript code via [`Constants.manifest`](/versions/latest/sdk/constants/#expoconstantsmanifest).
 Sensitive information such as secret keys are removed.
 See the `"extra"` key below for information about how to pass arbitrary configuration data to your app.

-## Available Properties
+## List of configurable properties

+`app.json` configures many things, from your app name to icon to splash screen and even deep linking scheme and API keys to use for some services.
 To see a full list of available properties, please refer to the [app.json / app.config.js reference](/versions/latest/config/app/).

-Install the [vscode-expo](https://marketplace.visualstudio.com/items?itemName=byCedric.vscode-expo) Visual Studio Code extension to get auto-completion of properties in `app.json` files.
+> 💡 Do you use Visual Studio Code?
+If so, we recommend that you install the [vscode-expo](https://marketplace.visualstudio.com/items?itemName=byCedric.vscode-expo) extension to get auto-completion of properties in `app.json` files.

 ## Dynamic configuration with app.config.js